huggingface/diffusers/docs/source/en/using-diffusers/text-img2vid.md

 <div class="flex gap-4">
   <div>
     <img class="rounded-xl" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/diffusers/svd/rocket.png"/>
-    <figcaption class="mt-2 text-center text-sm text-gray-500">"initial image of a rocket"</figcaption>
+    <figcaption class="mt-2 text-center text-sm text-gray-500">initial image</figcaption>
   </div>
   <div>
     <img class="rounded-xl" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/diffusers/svd/output_rocket.gif"/>
-    <figcaption class="mt-2 text-center text-sm text-gray-500">"generated video"</figcaption>
+    <figcaption class="mt-2 text-center text-sm text-gray-500">generated video</figcaption>
   </div>
 </div>

 ### I2VGen-XL

-[I2VGen-XL](https://hf.co/papers/2311.04145) is a diffusion model that can generate higher resolution videos than SVD and it is also capable of accepting text prompts in addition to images.
-The model is trained with two hierarchical encoders (detail and global encoder) to better capture high and low-level details in images.
+[I2VGen-XL](../api/pipelines/i2vgenxl) is a diffusion model that can generate higher resolution videos than SVD and it is also capable of accepting text prompts in addition to images.
+The model is trained with two hierarchical encoders (detail and global encoder) to better capture low and high-level details in images.
 These learned details are used to train a video diffusion model which refines the video resolution and details in the generated video.

 You can use I2VGen-XL by loading the [`I2VGenXLPipeline`], and passing a text and image prompt to generate a video.